-Edward A. Addy has more than 30 years of experience in technology management, practice and research, following ten years in mathematics and physics education.
-He has an extensive background in program management and in software and systems engineering.
+Edward A. Addy has 35 years of experience in technology management, practice and research, following ten years in mathematics and physics education.
+He has an extensive background in software and systems engineering and in program management.
 He has worked in a wide range of domain areas, including network communications, weapon control systems, financial and enforcement systems, and NASA space flight systems.
 Dr. Addy has published in the areas of system assurance, software product lines and software safety, and has presented at corporate, national and international conferences.

 Education and Certification